IBMDeveloperBNL/hlfabric-lab/README.md

 As the deployment takes a couple of minutes to complete, you might want to move on to [Part 2](#2-build-the-business-service) to create your business service and return later to complete the setup of the frontend service.

-Once the deployment successfully completed and the app is awake, click 'Visit App URL' (1).
+Once the deployment successfully completed (1) and the app is awake, click the App URL (2).

 ![](./images/nodered-3.png)